simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 INNER Asia with its towering mountain ranges and limitless deserts and steppes, a country of great climatic extremes, and the cradle of hardy nomad tribes that once shook the frontiers of China and of the Near Eastern countries, has always been an endless lure to the explorer.
 In the past a brilliant line of men inaugurated the fight for geographical discoveries in the forbidden lands of Asia.
 The story of their achievement is one of the most fascinating pages in the history of such explorations.
 Besides securing valuable scientific information and opening new regions for the progress of humanity, they upheld that spirit of adventure to which our civilization owes its spread.
 Their example made it possible for others to continue the hazardous task of conquest of distant and unknown lands.

-In inner Asia we are able to survey one of the grandest mountain systems of the world; to journey for months across waterless deserts of sand dnd stone and upland plains; and to study the vestiges of a past culture that once linked ancient China with the countries of the Mediterranean basin.
+In inner Asia we are able to survey one of the grandest mountain systems of the world; to journey for months across waterless deserts of sand and stone and upland plains; and to study the vestiges of a past culture that once linked ancient China with the countries of the Mediterranean basin.

 The vast, undrained area of inner Asia is buttressed on the south by the mighty Trans-Himalayas, and the bleak highlands of the successive ranges of the Karakorum.
 Its northern frontier is formed by the Altai and the mountain chains along the southern rim of the Siberian lowlands.
 To the east and west this great inner basin is open, toward vast expanses of desert and steppe that comprise the Great Mongolian Gobi and the steppe lands of Russian Turkestan.

 This inner region of Asia the Roerich Central Asian Expedition, under the leadership of Professor Nicholas Roerich, traveled and explored for almost five successive years.
 The chief object of the expedition was to create a pictorial record of lands and peoples of inner Asia; the five hundred paintings by Professor Roerich, brought back by the expedition and now on permanent exhibition in the Roerich Museum at New York, constitute a unique achievement of this purpose.

-The second object of the expedition was to survey the possibilities for new archaeological explorations and thus to prepare the way for future enterprises in die same region.
+The second object of the expedition was to survey the possibilities for new archaeological explorations and thus to prepare the way for future enterprises in the same region.

 The third object was to secure an extensive collection of ethnographi-

 <a id="xii">**xii**</a>

 cal and linguistic material, illustrating the culture of these regions.
-During its long journey along the T'ien Shan, the steppe region of Jungaria, the Altai, the mountains of southwestern Mongolia, and the highlands of Tibet, the expedition surveyed numerous archaeological sites; and it is hoped that another expedition may be mustered to carry out extensive excavations of vast necropoli left by nomad tribes, which date back to the period between the &st and eighth centuries A.D.
+During its long journey along the T'ien Shan, the steppe region of Jungaria, the Altai, the mountains of southwestern Mongolia, and the highlands of Tibet, the expedition surveyed numerous archaeological sites; and it is hoped that another expedition may be mustered to carry out extensive excavations of vast necropoli left by nomad tribes, which date back to the period between the first and eighth centuries A.D.
 A large collection of Tibetan and Mongolian books was gathered during the expedition's stay in Mongolia and Tibet.

 In sending out this expedition into the field, the Trustees of the Roerich Museum felt the growing necessity of an active American participation in a work which for several decades had attracted the attention of prominent scientists in Great Britain, France, Germany, Japan, and Russia.